June 24th 2013

 “Well, yeah, I suppose I’d have to have dinner.
 If it was later.”

 I’m sure Jeremy could be bullshitting me for his own twisted pleasure.
 I couldn’t quite tell, but he did seem to be genuinely off; I sensed it.
-Using my own twisted pop psychology, there was must be a positive correlation between Jeremy’s tattoos and the number of years he spent in prison.
+Using my own twisted pop psychology, there was must be a positive correlation between Jackson’s tattoos and the number of years he spent in prison.
 Why else would his limbs be festooned with such nonsense as skeleton bikers with bandannas on their skulls, wildly waving machetes?
 Nevermind the tattoos are drawn with the skill of a common crackhead felon.